fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QVector.md

 - `bool QVector::isEmpty() const`: Returns `true` if the vector has size `0`; otherwise returns `false`.
 - `T & QVector::last()`: Returns a reference to the last item in the vector.
 This function assumes that the vector isn't empty.
 - `const T & QVector::last() const`: This is an overloaded function.
 - `int QVector::lastIndexOf(const T & value, int from = -1) const`: Returns the index position of the last occurrence of the `value` in the vector, searching backward from index position `from`.
 If `from` is `-1` (the default), the search starts at the last item.
 Returns `-1` if no item matched.
-Example:

 ``` cpp
 QList<QString> vector;